 - Fees: See the Planning Application Filing Fee Schedule.
 Development permits typically include the base fee for the application, a General Plan update surcharge, environmental review fees, and public noticing fees.
 Other fees related to uses may also be applicable.
 Submittals that required reviews by the Building Division, Public Works, or Fire Prevention Bureau will also have fees for those reviews.

 - Preliminary Review: Applicants can opt for a fee-based Preliminary Review of their project.
-Expert staff will provide detailed guidance on the proposal to ensure a smooth, time-saving planning permit and public hearing processes.
+Expert staff will provide detailed guidance on the proposal to help applicants make final design decisions that enable the project to go through the plan review and public hearing processes more smoothly.